Yemaneberhan-Lemma/engg-handbook/content/docs/principles/automate.md

 # Automate your way to laziness

-Life's too short to repeat things (I know I am repeating this but life's too short to find new maxims).
+Life's too short to repeat things (We know we are repeating this but life's too short to find new maxims).
 Figure out a way to automate things you are doing repeatedly and frequently.